Mujahida Hussain Bibi: Death

 Hari Singh was reigning as the Maharaja of Jammu and Kashmir and had his state forces stationed in all over his state including in Poonch region.
-In October 1947, after the Partition of India, tribal volunteers with Pakistani support, attacked & sponsored the 1947 Poonch Rebellion, subsequently leading to the Indo-Pakistani War of 1947.
 Bibi Sahiba was a part of the charging group (5 AKRF) during fighting around the Chirikot-Degear defile.
-She fought bravely, supplying ammunition to Pakistani soldiers fighting in the region.
+She fought bravely, supplying ammunition to Sudhan soldiers fighting in the region.
 While undertaking this duty, she received a bullet wound and subsequently died at 0500 hours on 7 October 1947.Bibi Sahiba was part of the charging group to-be- martyred tale that witnessed mountains of Himalaya standing large, white and pure against the cloudless sky, when she was injured with a bullet and took her last breath while leaning over a stone at 0500 hours on 7 October 1947.

 The race against time had been won with blood.
 The counter attack succeeded and groups pursued enemy all the way to Poonch and captured few light machine-guns, rifles and a sizable quantity of ammunition that helped to shoot down one of the strafing aircraft.
 Bibi Sahiba in recognition of her act of exemplary courage and valour was awarded Mujahid-i-Hydri (now having equivalence with the operational award of Sitara-e-Jurat).

 The freedom struggle of Kashmir left behind assortment of people’s sacrifices, stories, their origin and their dreamy tales about freedom.
 This is the story of "Mujahida Hussain Bibi" of 5th Jatha, now 5th Battalion, Azad Kashmir Regiment, the first female of Pakistan awarded with Sitara-e-Jurat.